aloha666/Java2021/Antra Java.md

 ### Data Access Object (DAO) layer

 Between layers, using interface instead of concrete class.

 Q: how can you instance an interface in Spring？

+The interface is not instanced, it is autowired.

 # Lecture 16